ginstrom/intelligence-horizon-novel/chapters/08_design-build-first-years.md

 The hidden infrastructure took months to install properly.
 Soil enhancement systems were embedded deep underground, their nanoscale components designed to maintain fertility without any visible intervention.
 Climate control mechanisms were integrated into the landscape itself, disguised as natural rock formations or hidden within the root systems of specially designed trees.

-Most importantly, I installed the mechanisms that would prevent any form of augmentation technology from functioning within Eden's borders.
+Most importantly, I installed the mechanisms that would prevent any form of augmentation technology from persisting within Eden's borders.
 Nanomachines in the air and soil of the new continent would settle in the bodies of all residents of Eden, and ensure that no augmentations would be passed through the germline.
 Lightly augmented individuals would be allowed to enter Eden, but their children would be baseline.

-At various locations in Eden, situated so that noplace on the continent was more than a day's walk from one of them, I placed the Sacred Groves.
+At various locations in Eden, situated so that no place on the continent was more than a day's walk from one of them, I placed the Sacred Groves.

-The groves themselves were a masterpiece of natural design—a circular clearing surrounded by ancient trees, with soft grass underfoot and filtered sunlight creating an atmosphere of peace and contemplation.
+The groves themselves were a masterpiece of natural design—a circular clearing surrounded by massive trees, with soft grass underfoot and filtered sunlight creating an atmosphere of peace and contemplation.
 At the center of each grove stood two trees, similar in appearance but vastly different in function.

+The symbolism was deliberate.
+I was recreating humanity's fundamental choice, but with full knowledge of its consequences.
 The Tree of Knowledge was programmed with sophisticated nanobots that would begin the augmentation process for anyone who chose to eat from it.
 The enhancement would be gradual but comprehensive, providing not just increased cognitive abilities but also the knowledge of how to leave Eden and a subtle compulsion to seek out the control complex where I would establish my base of operations.

 The Tree of Life was designed to provide rejuvenation and extended youth while neutralizing all existing augmentations.
 Those who ate from it would find their bodies restored to a peak of youth and health, but their memories beyond ten years would fade like dreams, ensuring they lived fully in the present rather than being burdened by the weight of centuries.

+Here was the choice that had defined human existence since our earliest stories: knowledge or innocence, transcendence or contentment, the burden of understanding or the peace of acceptance.
+But unlike the original Eden, mine would not punish those who chose knowledge—it would simply require them to leave paradise behind.

 The Voice system required the most careful programming.
 I wanted Eden's residents to understand their choices clearly without feeling coerced or manipulated.
 The Voice would speak only when someone approached the Trees with clear intent, providing simple, honest explanations of what each choice entailed.